routine needed to run the notebook on Google Colab

 variable inContinuousConv

-- $D$ is the number of spatial variables + 1.
+- $D$ represents the number of spatial variables + 1.
 The last column must contain the field value.
-For example for 2D problems $D=3$ and the tensor will be something like
+For example, for 2D problems, $D=3$ and the tensor will look like

 [first coordinate, second coordinate, field value]